In 1990, noted author and psychiatrist M. Scott Peck and attorney Elliot Talenfeld began a decade-long correspondence

 “extremely rich,” Peck encouraged the author to “continue to the end with writing this book, to which you

 quite obviously seem called.”
-The result, presented here, is a 2012 Indie Book Awards Finalist in both the RELATIONSHIP
+The result, presented here, is an Indie Book Awards Finalist in both the RELATIONSHIP

 and NEW AGE categories.

 and partner at a prominent firm, Talenfeld also holds a master of counseling degree and serves as a Jewish Cantor.
 Drawing

 on such diverse training and experience, his passion for self-examination and courageous self-disclosure now yield an unexpected

 Dedicated “to every heart so foolish as to have no doubt, and every mind so arrogant as to have no faith,”

 this remarkable work offers a new, psychospiritual perspective--one that speaks to and through mind and heart, left brain